UPPAbaby Cruz V2 vs. Mockingbird | Stroller Comparison

 Better for Multiple Children?

-However, both the UPPAbaby Cruz V2 and Mockingbird Single stroller can be used for multiple children if you attach a Riding Board.
+However, both the UPPAbaby Cruz V2 and Mockingbird stroller can be used for multiple children if you attach a riding board.

 UPPAbaby offers a ride-along board, called the PiggyBack, that attaches to the 2020 Cruz V2 and allows a child to stand behind the stroller and ride along.
 It also flips up when not in use.

-The following two universal boards are also compatible: Lascal BuggyBoard Maxi & Guzzie+Gus Universal Hitch.
+The Mockingbird doesn’t have their own brand of a riding board, but has stated on their Instagram page that the following two universal boards are compatible: Lascal BuggyBoard Maxi & Guzzie+Gus Universal Hitch.

-Winner: Mockingbird Though neither the Cruz V2 or Mockingbird Single convert to a double stroller, both have the ability to allow a second child to ride-along, with the purchase of a separate accessory.
-The Mockingbird offers the additional feature of having a seat on their riding board.
+Winner: Tied Though neither the Cruz V2 or Mockingbird convert to a double stroller, both have the ability to allow a second child to ride-along, with the purchase of a separate accessory.

 Weighs Less?